 One of the first things to look at is whether the accountant you’re working with has the right qualifications, such as being a licensed CPA.
 These professionals are usually required to keep up with current tax laws and are more knowledgeable when it comes to coordinating with tax agencies and preparing financial statements for different uses.

-By far, the best accountant you can get depends on how much he or she knows about your business’s industry.
-Certain kinds of corporate taxes in the UK have specific rules per type of business, so it’ll be up to a person’s experience to know how to maneuver around these regulations (including how your small business’s income or employee wages are reported).
+By far, the best accountant you could get depends on how much he or she knows about your business’ industry.
+Certain kinds of corporate taxes in the UK have specific rules per type of business, so it’ll be up to a professional’s experience to know how to manoeuvre around these regulatory updates (including how your small business’s income or employee wages are reported).

-Do they take the same approach that your business does when it comes to finance?
-Would you trust them if they recommended a more aggressive or conservative approach to writing off taxes?
+Do they take the same approach that you do when it comes to managing your business finances?
+Would you trust them if they recommend a more aggressive or conservative approach to write off taxes?
 Most business owners build lasting partnerships with their accountants only when some initial work proves they are on the same page.
 At the end of the day, it is an accountant’s financial philosophies that will keep your business trusting in their advice, rather than just past experience or competence.

-Our team of CPA’s are more than committed to providing seamless finance and accounting services to suit your needs.
-Check out the D&V website to learn more.
+Need help in managing your numbers?
+We’re here to help.
+D&V Philippines’ team of CPAs are more than committed to providing seamless finance and accounting services to suit your needs.
+Check out our Cloud Accounting for Small Business whitepaper to know how we can cater to your accounting requirements or visit our website to learn more.